mattc41190/java-compilation/003-packages-for-peanuts/README.md

 ## Why make this?

-Because packages are an essential part of running Java successfully.
+Because packages are an essential part of running Java successfully at a scale of anything greater than trivial.

 ## How do I use this?